Richard Conte

 Nicholas Peter Conte (March 24, 1910 – April 15, 1975), known professionally as Richard Conte, was an American actor.
-He appeared in more than 100 films from the 1940s through 1970s, including I'll Cry Tomorrow, Ocean's 11, and The Godfather.
+He was known for his starring roles in films noir and crime dramas during the 1940s and 1950s, including Call Northside 777, Cry of the City, House of Strangers, Whirlpool, The Blue Gardenia, and The Big Combo.

+He also co-starred in three films opposite Frank Sinatra: the original Ocean's 11, Tony Rome, and Lady in Cement.
+Later in his career, he achieved recognition for his portrayal of Emilio Barzini, the mob boss rival to Vito Corleone and the principal antagonist of The Godfather (1972).

-Early life
+Early life and education

-Richard Conte was born Nicholas Peter Conte on March 24, 1910, in Jersey City, New Jersey, the son of Italian-Americans Julia (Fina), a seamstress, and Pasquale Conte, a barber.
+Richard Conte was born Nicholas Peter Conte on March 24, 1910 in Jersey City, New Jersey, the son of Italian-Americans Julia (nee Fina), a seamstress, and Pasquale Conte, a barber.
 He graduated from William L. Dickinson High School in Jersey City.

 Conte worked as a truck driver, messenger, shoe salesman, and singing waiter before starting his acting career.
-He was discovered by actors Elia Kazan and John Garfield during his job at a Connecticut resort, which led to Conte finding stage work.
+He was discovered by film director Elia Kazan and actor John Garfield during his job at a Connecticut resort, which led to Conte finding stage work.
 He eventually earned a scholarship to study at the Neighborhood Playhouse in New York City, where he became a standout actor.

-Conte was a Republican who campaigned for Dwight Eisenhower during the 1952 presidential election.
-He practiced Roman Catholicism.

 Career

 Stage

 He made his film debut under the name Nicholas Conte in Heaven with a Barbed Wire Fence (1939) at 20th Century Fox.
 He played Tony, a hobo who meets up with Joe (Glenn Ford who was also making his film debut) and Anita (Jean Rogers).
 The three of them make their way west hopping trains.
 They are later joined by Professor B (Raymond Walburn).

 He made his Broadway debut in My Heart's in the Highlands (1939) for the Group Theatre.
-Also for the Group he was in Clifford Odets' Night Music (1940).
+Also for the Group, he was in Clifford Odets' Night Music (1940).
 He performed in the road company of Golden Boy.

-On Broadway he was in Heavenly Express (1941), and Walk Into My Parlor (1941).
-He was in a hit in Jason (1942) then was in The Family (1943).
+On Broadway, he was in Heavenly Express (1941) and Walk Into My Parlor (1941).
+He was a hit in Jason (1942), followed by Family (1943).

-During World War II, Conte served in the United States Army, but was discharged because of eye trouble.
+During World War II, Conte served in the United States Army, but he was discharged because of eye trouble.

 20th Century Fox

 In May 1943, Conte signed a long-term contract with 20th Century Fox, changing his name to Richard Conte.
 His first Fox film was Guadalcanal Diary (1943), where he was billed fourth.

 He followed it with another war drama, The Purple Heart (1944), directed by Lewis Milestone; he was billed second, beneath Dana Andrews.

 Conte had a smaller part in Captain Eddie (1945), a biopic about Eddie Rickenbacker, and played an Italian POW in A Bell for Adano (1945).

-Conte had the star role in another war film for Milestone, A Walk in the Sun (1945), where he was teamed again with Andrews.
+Conte had the star role in A Walk in the Sun (1945), another war film for Milestone, and he was teamed again with Andrews.